slawlor/ractor/docs/actor-macros.md

 `message` is required. `state` and `arguments` default to `()`.
 The macro generates the `Actor` implementation and an exhaustive `match` over the message enum.
 Rust therefore reports a new or forgotten message variant at compile time.
-Renamed `ractor` dependencies are detected automatically; `crate_path = some::path` is available when a re-export requires an explicit path.
+Cargo dependency renames are detected automatically, and non-Cargo builds default to `::ractor`.
+The `crate_path = some::path` option is only necessary when a non-Cargo build renames the dependency.

 Tuple, struct, and unit variants are supported.
 Bindings in the attribute pattern become handler parameters with matching names in the same order; `_` can discard an unused field.
 Keep patterns